nvclopez9/demoWooFrontend/README.md

    Import the `wooheadless.zip` file using Local (or another tool).
    - [Local by Flywheel Documentation](https://localwp.com/help-docs/) for guidance.
    - Alternatively, unzip it and place the extracted files in your local WordPress environment.
    - I use "admin" as the username and password for development.
+   - Set up Site Address (URL) on settings to the new frontend (http://localhost:4321).

 2. **Activate Plugins:**
-   - WooCommerce
+   - WooCommerce (The Home section doesnt work with headless frontend, needs to be deactivated in the future.
+The rest of the sections work as intended: orders, etc.)
    - CoCart
    - Custom Plugin (Stripe CoCart Integration)
    - Classic Editor